 These workshops are tailored for beginners, walking you through the theory of flower pressing and the basics of curating your very own pressed flower designs.
 You can choose to decorate a bookmark or the cover of a notebook in this 2-hour workshop with recycled, real flowers.

-Remember that bouquet we mentioned earlier?
+Remember those bouquets we mentioned earlier?
 I’m sure the trainers would not mind their students having an extra selection of flowers to work on.
 So bring them along if you have a bouquet lying around.

 If art jamming with a social cause sounds appealing to you, don’t hesitate to sign up for their workshop.
 You can also support them by purchasing their DIY kits to work on your masterpiece from home.

 You may have seen folks on Netflix melting pieces of coloured glass, subsequently turning them into beautiful plates and jars.
-While those seemed all too foreign, did you know that you can learn those skills in Singapore as well?
+While those may seem all too foreign, did you know that you can learn those skills in Singapore as well?

-Goodman Glass Studio is a unique studio that teaches regular people like you and I to design creative fused glass art.
-For those who are open to this unique experience, the studio is open for exploration classes, where you can access a diverse range of glass pieces that can be fused into artistic mosaics.
+Goodman Glass Studio is a unique studio that teaches regular people like you and me how to design creative fused glass art.
+For those who are open to this unique experience, the studio offers exploration classes, enabling you to access a diverse range of glass pieces that can be fused into artistic mosaics.

 Have we mentioned that there will be no paint in these classes?
-Yes you read it right—100% glass.
-Gradients and colours will all be created using fragments and finely grinded pieces of glass, which will then be fused into a stunning piece of glass work.
-Specialised equipment and machines will be available to equip you as a true craftsman.
+Yes, you read it right—100% glass.
+Gradients and colours are created using fragments and finely ground pieces of glass, which will then be fused into a stunning piece of glasswork.
+Like any true craftsman, you will be equipped with specialised equipment and machines.

-For the ones who want to delve deeper into this form of traditional art, the studio has a detailed outline of courses that are recommended for students of different skill levels.
+For those who want to delve deeper into this form of traditional art, the studio has a detailed outline of courses that are recommended for students of different skill levels.
 Professional guidance will also be provided by specialists, so you can rest assured that you’re in good hands.

 📍 90 Goodman Road, Block F&G, #01-37, Singapore 439053

-Same concept as Goodman Glass Studio, but now with concrete—this is a less fragile version with just as much vibrancy and excitement to offer.
+It’s the same concept as Goodman Glass Studio, but with concrete—this is a less fragile version which offers just as much vibrancy and excitement.

-Concrete Everything is a workshop that embraces experimentation with colours, materials and medium.
+Concrete Everything is a workshop that embraces experimentation with colours, materials and mediums.
 Over the years, they have expanded their concept to include fun materials such as jesmonite and resin.

-Marbled coaster, marbled tray, galaxy terrazzo clock, desk lamp, and green planter are some selections you can choose to create.
-Hence, if you’ve got a concrete plan to create something from scratch, this workshop is the one for you.
+Marbled coasters, marbled trays, galaxy terrazzo clocks, desk lamps, and green planters are some pieces you can choose to create.
+If you’ve got a concrete plan to create something from scratch, this workshop is for you.

 If you’re looking for more exploration beyond the art scope, read 8 Malls in Singapore you didn’t know exist but you should.

-For more exciting places to go, follow us on on Telegram at Good2gosg so you don’t miss out!
+For more lifestyle updates like this, follow us on on Telegram at @confirmgood.